-Replacement windows – everything you need to know | Ideal Home
+Replacement windows – how to choose them and how much do they cost

 2. Understand your glazing options

-Keep them clear: How to clean windows – get sparkling windows with our expert tips

 The actual glass you choose for your windows is as important as the frames themselves.
-There are different types of energy-efficient glass which, combined with the air-tightness of the frame, give a window its energy rating, which must be between A and C. Visit the British Fenestration Rating Council for more information on energy ratings.
+There are different types of energy-efficient glass which, combined with the air-tightness of the frame, give a window its energy rating, which must be between A and C. It might be wise to visit the British Fenestration Rating Council for more information on energy ratings.

 To ensure an A rating, specify glazing such as Planitherm or K Glass from Pilkington.
 Both of these choices have an invisible coating that reflects heat back into the room while letting in free heat from the sun.
 This is known as passive solar gain.
 ‘Low-emissivity Glass has a thermal coating for better efficiency, so it’s a great choice for energy-conscious families,’ says James Lee of MyGlazing.com